 Skip to main content

 MeiGen lets you generate images and videos using multiple AI models from a unified interface.
-Open the generation sidebar by clicking the sparkle icon in the floating dock (desktop) or through the navigation menu.
+Open the generation sidebar from the floating dock (desktop) or the navigation menu.

 Model Selector